 Guruvayur Temple Festivals

 Ulsavam – Takes place in Feb-March.
-It’s a ten-day festival that starts with the hoisting of flag at the Dhwaja Stambha.
+It’s a ten-day festival that starts with the hoisting of the flag at the Dhwaja Stambha.

 Vishu – The Malayali new year is an important festival here.